gautamdhameja/medium-2-md/readme.md

 # medium-2-md

 Converts medium posts (html) into Jekyll/Hugo compatible markdown files.
-Also extracts and adds yaml front matter to the converted markdown files.
+Also downloads images and adds yaml front matter to the converted markdown files.
 This package works with already exported Medium posts and also with post urls.
 It converts all exported posts to markdown using a single command.
 It is mainly useful in scenarios when you want to migrate your blog away from Medium to Jekyll or Hugo (or something similar which supports markdown content).

 ## Steps to use